Basics In Statistics Question And Answers

 Probability Sampling Accidental Sampling:

-• It is not randomly obtained
+• Accidental Sampling is not randomly obtained

 Probability Sampling Advantage:

-It is inexpensive & less time-consuming
+Probability Sampling is inexpensive and less time-consuming

 Probability Sampling Purposive Sampling: